levibostian/pyInteractiveTesting/README.md

 now try this set of inputs
 000
 -1

+:fibonacci(100)
 ```
-The above file will run each Python script in the ```assignments/``` directory twice.
+The above file will run each Python script in the ```assignments/``` directory three times.
 Once with inputs: 5, "try this text!", and 65.7.
-And the second time with the inputs: "now try this et of inputs", 000, -1.
+The second time with the inputs: "now try this et of inputs", 000, -1.
+And the third time it will call the function, fibonacci with argument 100.

 * Now, simply run the script!
 ```